xdv/divvyd/Builds/VisualStudio2017/README.md

 page, run the installer, and follow the directions. **You may need to choose the `Desktop development with C++` workload to install all necessary C++ features.**

-Any version of Visual Studio 2017 may be used to build rippled.
+Any version of Visual Studio 2017 may be used to build divvyd.
 The **Visual Studio 2017 Community** edition is available free of charge (see [the product page](https://www.visualstudio.com/products/visual-studio-community-vs) for licensing details), while paid editions may be used for an initial free-trial